PeterSoerud/birc-project/README.md

             /username
             /supervisor_username

-The `projectfolder/people/username` is your domain.
+The `<projectfolder>/people/<username>` is your domain.
 This is where you have all the files that relates to your project.

 The name of the project folder is is also the name of the account that you should bill any work on the cluster to.
 When you run `srun`, `sbatch` or `slurm-jupyter` you myst specify that project name using the `-A` or `--account` options (see below for more details on that).

 ### Cloning your git repository to the cluster

-Go to your project folder and clone your repository:
+Go to your folder under the project folder (`<projectfolder>/people/<username>`) and clone your repository:

 ```bash
 git clone git@github.com:username/birc-project.git
 ```
 (replace `username` with your GitHub username).

+You now have a folder called `<projectfolder>/people/<username>/birc-project` and this is where you will do all your work for the project.

 If you `cd` into `birc-directory` and run `ls`, you will see a number of folders.